briancribb/calendar-moment/README.md

 <h3>Dependencies</h3>
 <p>Calendar Moment requires the following files to work.
 These are currently being pulled from CDN's, but for Production use they would be concatenated and minified.</p>
 <ul>
 	<li>jQuery: From the Google CDN, Using 2.1.3 becaus IE8 can go to hell.
-However, if you're still chained to 1995 then this should still work with 1.x.</li>
+However, if you're still chained to 1995 then this should still work with 1.x.
+I'm not going to test it for that, but it will probably work.</li>
 	<li>jQuery Throttle/Debounce Plugin: This is Ben Alman's script, being pulled from CDNJS.</li>
 	<li>MomentJS 2.9.0, also pulled from CDNJS.</li>
 </ul>
 <h3>Data Sources</h3>
-<p>This calendar is pulling from the Google Calendar API, but it reworks Google's cumbersome JSON response into a smaller form that's easier to read.
-Since our final data structure is simple and custom-made for Calendar Moment, you could really supply data from anywhere.
-Either serve up JSON just for CM, or write a script to transform your data source as I've done with Google Calendar.</p>
+<p>Data can come from anywhere, but will need to be converted into the format that Calendar Moment needs.
+I prefer to use the Google Calendar API, so I wrote a separate function to convert Google's cumbersome JSON response into a smaller form that's easier to read.
+You'll need some similar script if you want to use a different data source.
+Convert the response first, and then pass the resulting event array into Calendar Moment's <code>init</code> function.</p>
+<p><em>Note: Just to make things easier to tweak, I've copied a JSON response from my Google Calendar and added it to my data transformation function.
+This way I can change dates and things without logging into my Google account.
+In a Production environment, I would pull the data first, transform it and then run Calendar Moment after the AJAX call succeeds.</em></p>